gbeckers/Darr/docs/readcode.rst

 Columns-major languages are: IDL/GDL, Julia, Maple, Matlab/Octave, and R.

-E.g., if one reads an array that is has dimensions (2,4) in Darr/NumPy, the reading code will lead to an array having dimension (4,2) in Matlab and other column-major languages.
+E.g., if one reads an array that has dimensions (2,4) in Darr/NumPy, the reading code will lead to an array having dimension (4,2) in Matlab and other column-major languages.